nragland37/my-portfolio/content/posts/custom-cursor/index.md

 This was a fun way to add a bit of flair to my site, making it more interactive without being overwhelming.
 It’s those small touches that can enhance user experience.

-Check it out on the live site, and feel free to toggle the custom cursor on and off.
-Let me know what you think!

 <a href="#top" style="float: right;">Back to top</a>